ruthieellis/makey-cakey/README.md

 Start your blog post here

 ```
-* Posts are written in Markdown - [https://mmistakes.github.io/minimal-mistakes/markup/markup-html-tags-and-formatting/](read more here)
+* Posts are written in Markdown - [read more here](https://mmistakes.github.io/minimal-mistakes/markup/markup-html-tags-and-formatting/)